Design Thinking in STEM

 Preparing young people for a future of complex challenges such as globalization, digitalization, or climate change requires high-quality STEM education.
 Additionally, skills such as creative problem solving, the ability to innovate, and critical thinking are increasingly important for openly embracing change and conscientiously shaping the future.
 Our project “Design Thinking in STEM” is aimed at developing approaches for teaching these abilities in science and technology lessons.

-Chile, South Africa
+Chile, Mexico, Peru, South Africa

 The design thinking method encourages students to address challenges with a sense of empathy, viewing a problem through the eyes of someone actually confronting it.
 Through interdisciplinary teamwork, ideas and approaches are turned into physical prototypes early in the process to be tested and evaluated.
 We are collaborating with The Index Project on implementing the design thinking method in STEM lessons.
 With years of experience working in schools, the Danish nonprofit has developed several step-by-step tools and techniques for the classroom that take teachers through the various phases of design thinking.

 In addition to integrating a creative approach to learning, Design Thinking in STEM introduces the UN Sustainable Development Goals to STEM lessons.
 The 17 goals established by the United Nations for sustainable development provide a thematic structure for interdisciplinary STEM lessons.
 They include the economic, social, and environmental challenges of the 21st century, which are growing in their local impact alongside their global relevance.
 Complex STEM topics can be explained through specific problems, such as clean drinking water or sustainable power generation, while design thinking makes these problems more approachable.